ykIsCoding/PeakVisor/README.md

 - Provides live frontend rendering of Google Maps

 #### SeraApi
-- Exists on Frontend
 - Gets images of the different places
 - API Limitation: 100 API calls/day for free plan that we are using
 - REST Architecture

 #### OpenAI API (ChatGPT 3.5 Turbo)
-- Exists on Frontend
 - Provides AI generated tips and information for the places

 #### Meetup.com API
-- Exists on Frontend
 - Provides data for the Events Page
 - GraphQL Architecture
 - OAuth required to get token

 #### TripAdvisor API
-- Exists on Frontend
 - Provides data for the Trails Page and Trails Information Page
 - REST Architecture
 - Limitation: 5000 free API calls/month, does not allow free plan users to query images

 #### Firebase
-- Exists on Frontend
 - Provides authentication and database storage support
 <br>